senchalabs/docs-i18n/guides/grid/README.md

         }
     ]

-See the [Renderers Example](guides/grid/examples/renderers/index.html) for a live demo that uses custom renderers.
+See [Array Grid Example](#!/example/grid/array-grid.html) for a live demo that uses custom renderers.

 ## Grouping